NuclearPhoenixx/n-body-problem/README.md

 to leave follow mode.
 Camera speed can be adjusted in the camera script itself.

-**Impacts** are for now handled so that the heavier body gets all the mass from it's partners and then continues on unaffected.
-Conservation of momentum will follow, only looking at elastic collisions though.
+**Impacts** are handled so that the heavier body gets all the mass from it's collision partner(s).
+Conservation of momentum is also being taken into account, but only looking at fully elastic collisions.
+This seems like a solid solution for this kind of overall simulation.

 **Stats:** You can enable and disable the resulting force vectors for each individual object.
 In the future you will be able to get more